-Although many men don’t wish to talk about it, delayed ejaculation (DE) is a common medical condition.
-Also called impaired ejaculation, this condition occurs when it takes a prolonged period of sexual stimulation before ejaculation.
+Delayed ejaculation (DE) is a common medical condition.
+Also called “impaired ejaculation,” this condition occurs when it takes a prolonged period of sexual stimulation for a man to ejaculate.
 In some cases, ejaculation cannot be achieved at all.
-Most men experience DE from time to time, while for others this may be a lifelong problem.
+Most men experience DE from time to time, but for others this may be a lifelong problem.

-While this condition does not pose any serious medical risks, it can be a source of stress and may create problems with your sex life and/or relationships.
+While this condition does not pose any serious medical risks, it can be a source of stress and may create problems in your sex life and personal relationships.
 However, treatments are available.
-Talk to your doctor if DE is creating significant problems in your personal life.

-There are many potential causes of DE, including psychological hang-ups, chronic health conditions, and reactions to medications.
+There are many potential causes of DE, including psychological concerns, chronic health conditions, and reactions to medications.

-Psychological causes for DE can occur due to a traumatic experience regarding sex.
+Psychological causes for DE can occur due to a traumatic experience.
 Cultural or religious taboos can give sex a negative connotation.
 Anxiety and depression can both suppress sexual desire, which may result in DE as well.

 Certain chemicals can affect the nerves involved in ejaculation.
 This can affect ejaculation with and without a partner.
-Medications such as antidepressants (Prozac), antipsychotics (Mellaril), high blood pressure medications (guanethidine), diuretics, and alcohol can all cause DE.
+These medications can all cause DE:

-Surgeries or trauma may also cause temporary DE.
-Physical causes of DE may include:
+Surgeries or trauma may also cause DE.
+The physical causes of DE may include:

-- damage to nerves in the spine or pelvis
+- damage to the nerves in your spine or pelvis

 - certain prostate surgeries that cause nerve damage